 A traveler in ancient Greece met an old man walking along the road.
 The traveler asked the old man how to get to Mount Olympus.
 The old man, who was actually the Greek philosopher, Socrates, pointed out the way and said: “Just make sure that every step you take is in that direction.”

 It goes without saying that you need to have a plan of how you are going to achieve your goal.
 Being able to articulate in detail what it is that you’d like to achieve is the first step.
 Set timelines for yourself and try to stick to them.
-However, be conscious of Allah (glorified and exalted be He) and know that His plans for us are always better than ours.
+However, be conscious of Allah and know that His plans for us are always better than ours.
 “Although they plan, Allah also plans.
 And Allah is the best of Planners” [Surah al-Anfal, v 30].
-Know where your “Mount Olympus” is and ask Allah (glorified and exalted be He) to guide your steps to reach it.
+Know where your “Mount Olympus” is and ask Allah to guide your steps to reach it.

 4. Work hard